IT - Multi-Factor Authentication (Duo or Okta Verify)

 Overview

-University of Michigan (U-M) uses Duo two-factor authentication to protect U-M systems, data, and your personal information.
+University of Michigan (U-M) uses Duo (switching to Okta Verify on February 25, 2026) for multi-factor authentication to protect U-M systems, data, and your personal information.

-Important Alert If you receive an unsolicited Duo Push (i.e., you did not initiate the request), your credentials may be compromised.
-Contact the HITS Service Desk at 6-8000 for assistance.
+Important Alert If you receive an unsolicited Duo or Okta Push (i.e., you did not initiate the request), your credentials may be compromised.
+Contact the HITS Service Desk at 936-8000 for assistance.

 Screenshot of Duo push notification, with an arrow pointing to bottom right "Deny" option.

-If you receive an unexpected Duo Push notification on your smartphone:
+If you receive an unexpected Duo or Okta Push notification on your smartphone:

 • Do not accept it.